cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 Additional container can be very handy in many scenarios.
 Please check [Cirrus CI catalog of examples](/examples.md) for more details.

 !!! info "Default Resources"
     By default, each additional container will get `0.5` CPU and `512Mi` of memory.
-These defaults can be configured as usual via `cpu` and `memory` fields.
+These values can be configured as usual via `cpu` and `memory` fields.

 !!! warning